pgr301-exam-atumn-2018-100018/pgr301-exam-18-infra/docs/readme.md

 Since the other courses don't use Java I didn't actually use any code, just looked at the structure.
 I did, however find a lot of guides on the internet I did draw inspiration and a few snippets of code from.
-The links to these sites are of course listed under [References](#References) I also had to do some things to jerryrig the app toghether, that aren't in line with what we've been though is good code practise.
+The links to these sites are of course listed under [References](#References) I also had to do some things to jerryrig the app together, that aren't in line with what we've been though is good code practise.
 One example is that I used a test method to clear the data in the map (IMDB) in the @Before method.
 Ideally you shouldn't rely on tests or network methods to perform utility operations like resetting variables or databases, but with API you sort of have to.
 Some of the test where the appropriate status code would be "201 created" results in an error, will fail since the status code is 200.